CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 - Task 1: Connect a Linux Host using the Common Event Format connector
 - Task 2: Connect a Linux host using the Syslog connector
-- Task 3: Configure the facilities you want to collect and their severities for the Syslog connector
+- Task 3: Configure Syslog facilities and severities using Data Collection Rules

 ## Architecture Diagram